oddnetworks/oddworks/services/identity/README.md

 **Result**

-* `network`
+* `channel`
-* `device`
+* `platform`

 ### query({role: 'identity', cmd: 'config'}, payload)

-Verify the JWT to ensure it was signed correctly and the network and device exist.
+Verify the JWT to ensure it was signed correctly and the channel and platform exist.

 **Payload**

-* `network` - the id of the network
+* `channel` - the id of the channel
-* `device` - the id of the device
+* `platform` - the id of the platform

 **Result**

-* `features` - the merged result of all resource → device → network feature keys
+* `features` - the merged result of all resource → platform → channel feature keys
-* `views` - the view ids for the device
+* `views` - the view ids for the platform

 ## Middlware

 ### verifyAccess(options)

 This will verify that the JWT used to make the request is valid.
-If it is then it will attach the found `network` and `device` objects onto `req.identity` for future reference, otherwise, it will throw a `HTTP 401`.
+If it is then it will attach the found `channel` and `platform` objects onto `req.identity` for future reference, otherwise, it will throw a `HTTP 401`.

 **Options**